junxit/us-congress-bills-117/metadata.md

 - 2021-10-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-10-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 29 (Roll no. 325). (text: CR 10/19/2021 H5657-5658)
 - 2021-10-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 29 (Roll no. 325).(text: CR 10/19/2021 H5657-5658)
+- 2021-10-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.